The cardiovascular system is responsible for transporting nutrients and removing gaseous waste from the body. This system is comprised of the heart

 .
 Structures of the cardiovascular system include the heart, blood vessels

 is also closely associated with the cardiovascular system.

 The heart is the organ that supplies blood and oxygen to all parts of the body.
 This amazing muscle produces electrical impulses through a process called cardiac conduction.
 These impulses cause the heart to contract and then relax, producing what is known as a heart beat.
 The beating of the heart drives the cardiac cycle which pumps blood to cells and tissues of the body.

 Blood vessels are intricate networks of hollow tubes that transport blood throughout the entire body.
 Blood travels from the heart via arteries to smaller arterioles, then to capillaries or sinusoids, to venules, to veins and back to the heart.
 Through the process of microcirculation, substances such as oxygen, carbon dioxide, nutrients, and wastes are exchanged between the blood and the fluid that surrounds cells.

-The lymphatic system works closely with other body systems such as the immune system
+The lymphatic system is a component of the immune system